Amendments Nos. 1, 3, 4 and 6 are related and may be discussed together.

 It is correct that deadlines are onerous and that our tax system is secure.
 Another recent change in society is the trend towards making everything into a company.
 Community development projects are now companies, as are sports clubs and charities, although they have charitable status.
 I do not have a problem with all of those having to comply with the law but it can be very onerous on a community development programme, for example.
 I am involved with a number of these and I am the treasurer at one of them.
 It comes up every year and we must comply with the law like everybody else, despite it being so onerous.
 It is the same with charities, which do not operate at a profit and which cannot necessarily always afford the large fees charged by auditors and accountants.
 They often try to make do with their own books and when the time comes to file, they may not be in the correct order.
 The onus is on a small company, charity or community development project to organise its affairs in a proper manner.
 I am not saying they should not do so.
 There is the threat of High Court proceedings, with such an extra cost that could end up damaging companies trading with nominal costs, such as charities.
 It could end up with those companies closing.

 Will the Minister bear in mind that she should not move towards a High Court process?
 The District Court is sufficient, particularly for the smaller companies.
-With persistent defenders, the State just needs to defend itself and argue that these companies cannot continuously get extensions.
+With persistent offenders, the State just needs to defend itself and argue that these companies cannot continuously get extensions.
 Perhaps the Minister should consider giving companies only three extensions in a ten-year period or something of that nature.
 It could be the mechanism to force companies to get their act together, which must happen.
 Companies must ensure that files are returned, although there will be occasions when some may not have the wherewithal to do that.
 Sometimes there are odd incidents where people have not been able to file an account because of sickness, etc. Such things happen and that is why the mechanism is there in the first instance.
 It is not meant to be as onerous as having the large cost of a trip to the High Court for a small company.

 As already stated, I have reservations about deleting section 9.
 However, I have heard the Deputies' arguments and I realise that there is a support for removing it in its entirety.
 On that basis, I will not move amendment No. 3.
 I have also outlined my concerns about the application to the District Court for an extension of time but I accept the spirit in which Deputies Kelleher and Quinlivan have brought forward this amendment.
 I clearly say I am not trying to target small companies which for genuine reasons may end up filing late but I am trying to target companies repeatedly filing late, perhaps for cynical reasons and in order to withhold information and reduce transparency.
 By deleting section 9, this will continue.
-It sometimes happens that a company waits until the CRO sends an enforcement notice and then it applies to the court, which puts a stay on any enforcement until the grant decides on whether to grant a time extension.
+It sometimes happens that a company waits until the CRO sends an enforcement notice and then it applies to the court, which puts a stay on any enforcement until the court decides on whether to grant a time extension.

 The CRO is introducing a new information technology system that will make it easier for us to obtain accurate figures on the profile of companies that are persistently filing late.
 Deputies will agree that there should be repercussions for those companies that are abusing the system.
 I hope the Deputies will keep an open mind and perhaps this is a matter we can keep under review.
 If, when we collect the data, we find there is a cohort of repeat offenders, perhaps we can revisit the matter.
 As public representatives, we should not stand over a position where companies use the courts to withhold information that should rightly be in the public domain much sooner.
 Having said that, I am happy not to move the amendment No. 3.